hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250803097v1-vflair-llm-a-comprehensive-framework-and-benchmark-for-split-learnin.md

 ---
 layout: default
-title: VFLAIR-LLM: A Comprehensive Framework and Benchmark for Split Learning of LLMs
+title: "VFLAIR-LLM: A Comprehensive Framework and Benchmark for Split Learning of LLMs"
 ---

 # VFLAIR-LLM: A Comprehensive Framework and Benchmark for Split Learning of LLMs